-It's only been a few months since Apple introduced the latest generation of smartphones with the iPhone 12, iPhone 12 mini, 12 Pro and Pro Max.
+It's in a couple of months it will be a year since Apple introduced the latest generation of smartphones with the iPhone 12, iPhone 12 mini, 12 Pro and Pro Max.
 These are the first iPhones to feature a 5-nanometer processor called A14 and come equipped with 5G.

 Reason 1: You only have to wait until September

 The new iPhone will arrive in September 2021.
 At least that's what we anticipate based on the fact that Apple usually launches a new handset in September apart from when we are in the midst of a pandemic.
 Hopefully this year things will return to normal.
 (For more information about when Apple usually holds events read: When is the next Apple event?)

 Just note that the initial price is likely to be very high and it will be a while before we see any decent discounts on the new handsets.
 You could wait until after Christmas to see if any resellers start to offer deals.

 Reason 2: 120 Hertz LTPO displays

 Many high-end Androids have high refresh rate 120Hz screens.
 The iPhone 12 series, on the other hand, has 60Hz displays.
 Apparently Apple held off switching to the new technology in 2020 because of the negative effect on battery life, but the 2021 iPhone Pro and Pro Max models are likely to adopt 120Hz displays.
 This would allow smoother animations and faster reaction times - and an always-on function could finally arrive.